tawasta/survey/survey_registry_portal/README.rst

 * In the survey questions,

   * configure one to have the 'Use answer as title in survey registry' checked
-  * optionally, configure the 'Show answer in survey registry', to show/hide specific questions as needed
+  * configure the 'Show answer in survey registry', to show/hide specific questions as needed
+  * optionally, depending on your set of questions:

-  * optionally, configure one Multiple Choice question to have the 'Use answer as category in survey registry' checked
+     * configure one Multiple Choice question to have the 'Use answer as Category in survey registry' checked
+     * configure one text-based question to have the 'Use answer as Schedule in survey registry' checked
+     * configure one text-based question to have the 'Use answer as Implementer Organization in survey registry' checked
+     * configure one text-based question to have the 'Use answer as Other Implementers in survey registry' checked
      * optionally, check 'Answer Controls Registry Visibility' for one question.
 If a user answers **yes/true/1/kyllä** to such a question, then the user input record will get the field 'Show Answers in Survey Registry' automatically checked.

 Usage
 =====

-- Go to **Survey Registry** (`/surveys/registry`)
-- Browse or search survey submissions
-- Select a submission to view detailed answers
+* Go to `/surveys/registry` to browse the registry

 Known issues / Roadmap
 ======================